Boys' Lacrosse Camp

 Meet the Director

-Coach Kerr is Mercersburg Academy’s head boys’ varsity lacrosse coach and teaches history and religion.
+Tim Kerr is Mercersburg Academy’s head boys’ varsity lacrosse coach and teaches history and religion.
 He spent 13 years at Kent Island High School in Stevensville, Maryland, where he taught social studies and was the head boys’ lacrosse coach for seven seasons.
 As head coach, Kerr’s Buccaneers compiled an 89-24 record, four regional championships, and four state semifinal appearances.
 He coached 24 future college lacrosse players.

-Tim served as an assistant coach and defensive coordinator at Washington College (his undergraduate alma mater) in Chestertown, Maryland, for six seasons, where he taught a graduate course in history and served as an academic advisor.
+Tim served as an assistant coach and defensive coordinator at Washington College (his undergraduate alma mater) in Chestertown, Maryland, for six seasons, where he taught a graduate course in history and served as an academic adviser.
 He has also coached at the international level as an assistant for the Finnish national lacrosse team, coaching in the World Games and European Championships.
 Tim holds a bachelor’s degree in history from Washington College and a master’s degree in administration and leadership from the University of Phoenix.

 As an undergraduate, Tim developed a love of coaching as a staff member at several lacrosse camps run by some of the best college programs in the country, including Johns Hopkins, Loyola College, Cornell University, and Washington College.
-As an assistant at Washington College, he served as the on-field director of the Washington College summer lacrosse camp from 2016-2019.
+As an assistant at Washington College, he served as the on-field director of the Washington College summer lacrosse camp from 2016 to 2019.
 Tim and his staff bring energetic enthusiasm to each day, making the camp experience incredibly fun and engaging, while making each individual camper better.

+The foundation of Mercersburg lacrosse is the development of both the physical and mental game of each athlete, focusing on building athleticism, stickwork, competitive composure, and winning attitudes.
 A coaching staff that sports extensive experience on the field and on the sidelines provides leadership for Mercersburg’s varsity, junior varsity, and beginner levels of play.